loyalj/getShorty/README.md

 getShorty is a php based url shortener built for my own personal use.
 It is built using '[flight](http://flightphp.com/)' and mongoDB.
 The shortener supports multiple domains with customization allowed at the domain level.

-Demo shortener can be found at: http://dblpl.us/ or http://f35.me or http://50t.in
+Demo shortener can be found at: http://dblpl.us/

 ### API Access